|Peripatus Home Page Evolution||Updated: 08-Jan-2019|

 That’s all I’m going to say about that.
 From here on in, we shall discuss evolution.

 Living things are observed to change in important and sometimes fundamental ways over the course of many generations.
-If all we are seeking is a definition for a word, then this is what evolution means.
+If all we are seeking is a definition for a word, then ‘descent with modification’ is it.

 |Peripatus Home Page Evolution|